Supplemental Nutrition Assistance Program (SNAP)

 Please tell us if you need assistance with this site because you have a disability or don’t speak English.
 Free assistance is available.
 Contact the Family Assistance Service Center Number 866-311-4287 and/or the TTY number at 711.
 After the recorded message, you will reach an operator who can provide you with an interpreter.

-DHS is implementing COVID-19 precautions for all visitors entering office lobbies across the state.
-These rules will impact customers coming into state offices for scheduled in-person appointments beginning Monday, June 1, 2020.
+PLEASE NOTE: DHS has implemented COVID-19 precautions for all visitors entering office lobbies across the state.
+These rules will impact customers coming into state offices for scheduled in-person appointments.

 - Arriving alone to drop-off or pick-up documents or take part in scheduled in-person appointments.